 2. Maintenance of weight in ratio of height

-3. The practice of regular aerobic exercises (e.g. brisk walk, jogging, weight lifting, etc.)
+3. Practice of regular aerobic exercises (e.g. brisk walk, jogging, weight lifting, etc.)

 4. Increase intake of potassium, calcium, and magnesium in the diet

-5. Relax mind and body through yoga, meditation, and other methods
+5. Relax mind and body by yoga, meditation, and other methods

 6. Consumption of fruits and vegetables such as apple, banana, broccoli, cabbage, carrot, garlic, grape, green leafy vegetables, onion, pea, tomato, etc in plenty.